elkabelaya/webAudioAPISample/README.md

 # webAudioAPISample
 experiment with AudioContext
 # how to play:
-open index.html in chrome, select m3u8 file from your computer, then click play on audioplayer.
-Click red ball to score pointsю
+open index.html in chrome, select mp3 audio file from your computer, then click play on audioplayer.
+Click red ball to score points